Star Guitar (horse): Six and seven-year-old-season

 Following his five year old season Star Guitar never lost again in his career.
 Some of his best highlights included his third and fourth wins in the Premier Night Championship Stakes, as well as his third career win in the Evangeline Handicap.
 After winning nine races in a row he was about to finish his career with one final race, the Louisiana Legends Classic Stakes.
 Starting off he settled back in third, but he began to slip back to forth.
 By the far turn he began to come back being only two lengths behind.
 Finally he galloped away winning by 3/4 of a length and breaking the track record at the time.

 Post racing career

 After racing he went to become a sire at Clear Creek stud.
-He has been able to produce winning foals such as black type winners Givemeaminit, Testing One Two and Grade 2 Honorable Miss Stakes Winner Mintit to Stardom.
+He has been able to produce winning foals such as millionaire Touchuponastar and black type winners Givemeaminit, Testing One Two and Grade 2 Honorable Miss Stakes winner Mintit to Stardom.

 In 2013 Star Guitar was inducted into the Fair Grounds Racing Hall of Fame.